phylum-dev/cli/extensions/bundle/README.md

 ## How it works

-When invoking `phylum bundle`, subcommands that would modify the `Gemfile`, or `Gemfile.lock` files will trigger a Phylum analysis.
+When invoking `phylum bundle`, subcommands that would install gems will trigger a Phylum analysis first.

 - If the analysis is successful, the corresponding changes will be applied.
 - If the analysis is unsuccessful because some of the new dependencies don't